ibm-cloud-docs/vpc/bare_metal_server_create.md

 ```
 {: pre}

-The example request uses the JSON processing utility jq to format the response.
-You can modify the command to use another parsing tool or remove " | jq" to receive an unformatted response.
+The example request uses the JSON processing utility _jq_ to format the response.
+You can modify the command to use another parsing tool or remove `" | jq"` to receive an unformatted response.
 {: note}

-You see a response that is similar to:
+You see a response that is similar to the following example or bread:

 ```
 "bandwidth": 100000,